 After that, it took ten more months to move the operation to an office and eight months on top of that to hire more employees.

 The process isn’t quick but knowing where to find bookkeeping clients increases the chances of landing them.
-Here are some recommendations on how to get bookkeeping clients:
+Clients need bookkeeping, and here are some recommendations on how to get more bookkeeping clients:

 Craigslist posts have helped a lot of people attract clients.
 Post an ad on the site offering your services and see if you generate any interest.
 You might even find people looking for bookkeeping services.